-- We introduce SWIPER, a new windowed decoder that leverages a lightweight, FPGA-compatible predictor to improve decoder reaction time by up to 50% compared to prior parallel window decoders. - We develop SWIPER-SIM, a round-level lattice surgery decoding simulator, enabling program-level simulations of parallel window decoding and allowing us to analyze how decoding reaction time impacts overall benchmark runtime.

-- Using SWIPER-SIM, we discover variance in reaction time for prior parallel window decoders based on the alignment of T gates.
-We therefore introduce an aligned window schedule to enforce proper alignment, improving reaction time by up to 50% in alignment-limited settings. - We study SWIPER under varying decoder latency and show that for fixed runtime constraints, SWIPER relaxes decoder latency requirements consistently by over 2 - 5×, enabling the development of more powerful and accurate decoders. - We evaluate SWIPER with realistic decoder parameters on an assortment of representative benchmarks and demonstrate consistent program runtime reductions of 40% regardless of program size. - We analyze the added classical overhead of SWIPER and provide a heuristic to determine how many classical decoders to allocate for SWIPER.
-We find the benefits of SWIPER come at the cost of a consistent 31% increase in the number of concurrent decoders compared to prior parallel window decoding.
+- We introduce SWIPER, a new windowed decoder that leverages a lightweight, FPGA-compatible predictor to improve decoder reaction time by up to 50% compared to previous parallel window decoders. - We develop SWIPER-SIM, a round-level lattice surgery decoding simulator, which enables novel program-level simulations of windowed decoding and allows us to analyze how decoding reaction time impacts overall benchmark runtime. - Using SWIPER-SIM, we discover variance in reaction time for prior parallel window decoders based on the alignment of T gates.
+We therefore introduce an aligned window schedule to enforce proper alignment, improving reaction time by up to 50% in alignment-limited settings. - We study SWIPER under varying decoder latency and show that for fixed runtime constraints, SWIPER consistently relaxes decoder latency requirements by over 2 - 5×, enabling the development of more powerful and accurate decoders. - We evaluate SWIPER with realistic decoder parameters on a variety of representative benchmarks and demonstrate consistent program runtime reductions of 40% regardless of program size. - We analyze the added classical overhead of SWIPER and provide a heuristic to determine how many classical decoders to allocate for SWIPER.
+We find that the benefits of SWIPER come at the cost of a consistent 31% increase in the number of concurrent decoders compared to prior parallel window decoding.